Twi1ightSparkle/find-first-member-event/README.md

 originally invited them.

 Copy `config.example.json` to `config.json`, set server URL (where the client-server API is exposed) and your access token.
 Optionally also set the room and user ID.
+If not set, the script will ask you.

+`roomId` also accepts a room alias.

+Only tested with Node 16

 ```bash
 node index.js